rudraksha-avatara/ddos-load/README.md

 # Check if port is open
 netstat -an | grep 8000

-# Test with lower concurrency
+# attack with lower concurrency
 python main.py http://localhost:8000 -n 100 -c 10
 ```